CLARIAH/clariah-plus/README.md

 ## Products

 ### Topics suggested
--  the development of a toolbox of conversion tools
+-  the development of a toolbox / library of conversion tools
 -  inform development of a central forum for evaluation and training data
--  vocabularies and humanities ontologies
+-  reuse and design of data models, vocabularies and ontologies
 -  data validation and citizen science
 -  data provenance
 -  data ethics and privacy legislation